 Parents are vital assets to any class and parent helpers can contribute so much to the life of the classroom.
 If you are interested in assisting in your child's class, or anywhere in the school, it is a prerequisite that you complete the Parent Volunteer Training course that is provided throughout the year by the school; please check the school newsletter for advertised dates of training courses during the year.

-Class teachers will advise session times in which parent helpers would be of most benefit to the class and you will be invited to add your name to the roster if you wish.
+Class teachers will advise session times in which parent helpers would be of most benefit to the class.

 Pick Up and Drop Off